Code Health Assessment

 Quality Model

-Findings are classified against ISO/IEC 25010:2023 quality characteristics: Maintainability, Reliability, Security, Performance Efficiency, Functional Suitability, Usability, Compatibility, and Portability.
+ISO/IEC 25010:2023 — eight quality characteristics assessed where applicable: Maintainability, Reliability, Security, Performance Efficiency, Functional Suitability, Usability, Compatibility, and Portability.

 Debt Classification